 If I had $10 for every time someone has asked me “How do I get started as a sound recordist in film/tv?”
 I probably wouldn’t need to work again.
+I learned how to play music with Piano Lessons and then started with other instruments as well.
 But then life might be a little less interesting.
 So I will try and provide some sort of answer to this question for all those amongst us that want to progress into a career in film and television.

 There are many paths that will take you on this journey and no one clear destination.
 There are many roles for sound enthusiasts within the film and television world – all of them requiring a similar base set of skills and capabilities but with a different focus.